marusinm/Currency-converter-KIWI/readme.md

 # Currency-converter-KIWI
-kiwi junior python developer task
+Kiwi junior python developer task

 ## How to run it (use Docker of run it on localhost)